Comparing High-Speed Business Internet Alternatives

 For businesses requiring more speed, they can bond T1s together via special hardware.
 A bonded T1 delivers high-speed Internet at a rate of 3 Mbps upstream and downstream, 4 T1s deliver 6 Mbps, and so on.
 Typically, no more than 6 T1s are bonded together as the added equipment required is costly and inconvenient for the customer.

 In addition to T1s, phone companies offer DS3s, also called a T3 connection, which is 28 T1 connections.
 This high-speed internet connection delivers 44 Mbps upstream and downstream.
 Fractional DS3s are also available if 44 Mbps is too robust.

 Ethernet over copper is offered by some telecom companies and utilizes bonded copper wires for increased speed.
 Equipment placed at both ends of the service allows the intertwined copper wires to deliver symmetrical service with typical speeds of 10 Mbps or less, assuming you are relatively close to the service office.
 Like DSL, EoC is distance sensitive, so locations further away from the service office will have lower available speeds.

 In addition to the high-speed internet connections offered by telecom providers, there are a number of other broadband connections that should be considered.
 Factors such as availability, speed, uptime, packet delivery, Service Level Agreement, technical support, and of course, cost should all be considered.

 If your business is seeking a reliable broadband connection, contact our team today to receive a free quote for high-speed fiber and/or fixed wireless.
-Our solutions are available to businesses of all sizes across One Ring Networks provides fiber and fixed wireless internet solutions, as well as a host of other connectivity services, to businesses of all sizes across California, Georgia, Texas, Maryland and Arizona.
+One Ring Networks provides fiber and fixed wireless internet solutions, as well as a host of other connectivity services, to businesses of all sizes across California, Georgia, Texas, Maryland and Arizona.